StateusY/fileFinder/README.md

 OR

-Navigate to the file and give fileFinder.sh execute permission with `chmod -x fileFinder`
+Navigate to the file and give fileFinder.sh execute permission with `chmod 744 fileFinder`

 Then run `./fileFinder.sh`